 Set attainable goals

 It’s tempting to think you can reclaim your college weight or look like a fit celeb or your trainer.
 Applause if it motivates you to shed dangerous excess weight, but let’s get real and define a goal weight you can sustain without enormous suffering.
 Suffering equals blowing off your diet and weight regain.
-Have an expert weigh in on weight goals.
+Have an expert weigh in on your personal weight goals.

 Use a journal, trackers, whatever keeps you honest